 Funding and Support

 SPICE is funded by support from the University of Oregon and the Oregon Center for Optical, Molecular, and Quantum Science, which provides funds for the director's salary and access to space and equipment.
 Other support comes from small outreach awards from organizations like the International Photonics Society (SPIE), Mitosciences, and generous donations from individuals and non-profit groups like the Lane County Chapter of the American Association of University Women.

 The bulk of funds come from camp tuition.
 Camp tution is $325 for the full two week camp.
 This is much less expensive than comperable enrichment programs.
 Still, 40-60% of campers each year need financial support in order to attend camp.
-For this reason, SPICE is presenting a crowdfunding campaign through Indiegogo in May of 2016.
+For this reason, SPICE is presenting a crowdfunding campaign through the Univeristy of Oregon DuckFunder site in April of 2016.
 All donations to the campaign will go to camp scholarships.